Brand Protection

 What is Brand Protection

-By using a combination of tools and strategies, brand protection detects and stops brand abuse and impersonations online.
-This keeps your brand, employees, customers, and online community safe from threats like fake content and trademark violations.
+The goal is simple: keep your brand, employees, customers, and online community safe from threats like fake content, stolen credentials, and trademark violations.

 Why is Brand Protection Important

-• Cyber Threat Intelligence: Leveraging cyber threat intelligence services to gather and analyze information about potential threats, leaked credentials, and attack vectors that could impact your brand’s digital assets and online presence.
+Leverage cyber threat intelligence (CTI) services to gather and analyze information about potential threats.
+These include both leaked credentials, planned attacks, and attack vectors that could impact your brand’s assets.

-• Online Brand Monitoring: Implementing brand monitoring solutions to track and detect instances of brand abuse, such as counterfeit products, phishing websites, or unauthorized use of your brand assets across various online platforms, including social media, e-commerce sites, and forums.
+Use brand monitoring solutions to track instances of brand abuse, like phishing sites, counterfeits, or unauthorized use of your brand assets.

 Examples of Brand Impersonation Attacks

 1. Facebook and Google Phishing Scam: A Lithuanian man, Evaldas Rimasauskas, tricked Facebook and Google into sending him over $100 million by impersonating a legitimate Taiwanese hardware company.
-This sophisticated phishing scam involved fake invoices and careful forgery to appear as a trusted business partner
+This phishing scam involved fake invoices and forgering invoices to appear as coming from a trusted business partner

-2. Atlassian Data Leak: In February 2023, Atlassian experienced a data leak when hackers used stolen employee credentials to access a third-party vendor, Envoy.
+2. Atlassian Data Leak: In February 2023, Atlassian experienced a data leak when hackers used stolen employee credentials to access a third-party vendor.
 The attackers leaked thousands of employee records, including email addresses, phone numbers, and office floor plans.
-This incident highlighted the risks associated with using third-party applications and the importance of securing employee credentials.
+This incident highlighted the risks associated leaked employee credentials.

 3. Fake Elon Musk Twitter Scam: Scammers created fake Twitter accounts impersonating Elon Musk to promote cryptocurrency scams.
 They used hacked verified accounts and newly created fake accounts to tweet about fake cryptocurrency giveaways, tricking users into sending Bitcoin to fraudulent addresses.